 Allison is as comfortable in construction boots as she is in heels and is never happier than on a job site, assessing progress, troubleshooting issues with contractors and walking clients through the process from framing to finishes.
 She is practical, sensible and realistic but, for all her professionalism and expertise, Allison is fun and she believes the process of designing a home should be fun as well.

-Girls Inc. is an organization Allison has been dedicated to for four years.
+Girls Inc. is an organization Allison has been dedicated to since 2016.
 She currently serves on the Board of Directors and is involved in the mentoring opportunities the organization offers.

 Girls Inc. provides girls with life-changing support and real solutions to the unique issues they face.
 They serve over 1800 local girls in Compton, Watts, and South Los Angeles and work in conjunction with LAUSD.
 Girls Inc. inspires all girls to be STRONG, SMART AND BOLD – their motto.
 The education enrichment program focuses on Literacy and STEM studies.
 Their comprehensive approach to whole girl development equips girls to navigate gender, economic and social barriers and grow up healthy, educated, and independent.
 The Girls, Inc. classrooms offer spaces where there is a sisterhood of support, high expectations and mutual respect.
 Girls Inc. also advocates for legislation and policies to increase opportunities for all girls.